-- 2.17. "financial year", means the period starting from 1 July in a year to 30 June the next year; - 2.18. "land reform beneficiary", in relation to a property, means a person who-acquired the property through- the Provision of Land and Assistance Act, 1993 (Act No. 126 of 1993); or the Restitution of Land Rights Act, 1994 (Act No. 22 of 1994); holds the property subject to the Communal Property Associations Act, 1996 (Act No. 28 of 1996); or person who holds or acquires the property in terms of such other land tenure reform legislation as may pursuant to section 25(6) and (7) of the Constitution be enacted after this Act has taken effect; - 2.19. "land tenure right", means a land tenure right as defined in section 1 of the Upgrading of Land Tenure Rights Act 1991 (Act No. 112 of 1991); - 2.20. "local community", in relation to a municipality: - (a) means that body of persons comprising - - the residents of the municipality; - the ratepayers of the municipality; - any civic organizations and non-governmental, private sector or labour organizations or bodies which are involved in local affairs within the municipality; and - visitors and other people residing outside the municipality who, because of their presence in the municipality, make use of services or facilities provided by the municipality; - (b) includes, more specifically, the poor and other disadvantaged sections of such body of persons; - 2.21. "local municipality", means a municipality that shares municipal executive and legislative authority in its area with a district municipality within whose area it falls, and which is described in section 155(1) of the Constitution as a category B municipality;
+- 2.17. "financial year", means the period starting from 1 July in a year to 30 June the next year; - 2.18. "land reform beneficiary", in relation to a property, means a person whoacquired the property through- the Provision of Land and Assistance Act, 1993 (Act No. 126 of 1993); or the Restitution of Land Rights Act, 1994 (Act No. 22 of 1994); holds the property subject to the Communal Property Associations Act, 1996 (Act No. 28 of 1996); or person who holds or acquires the property in terms of such other land tenure reform legislation as may pursuant to section 25(6) and (7) of the Constitution be enacted after this Act has taken effect; - 2.19. "land tenure right", means a land tenure right as defined in section 1 of the Upgrading of Land Tenure Rights Act 1991 (Act No. 112 of 1991); - 2.20. "local community", in relation to a municipality: - (a) means that body of persons comprising - - the residents of the municipality; - the ratepayers of the municipality; - any civic organizations and non-governmental, private sector or labour organizations or bodies which are involved in local affairs within the municipality; and - visitors and other people residing outside the municipality who, because of their presence in the municipality, make use of services or facilities provided by the municipality; - (b) includes, more specifically, the poor and other disadvantaged sections of such body of persons; - 2.21. "local municipality", means a municipality that shares municipal executive and legislative authority in its area with a district municipality within whose area it falls, and which is described in section 155(1) of the Constitution as a category B municipality;

 - 2.22. "market value", in relation to a property, means the value of the property determined in accordance with section 46; - 2.23.
-"MEC for local Government", means the member of the Executive Council of a province who is responsible for local government in that province; - 2.24. "mine", means any property (including any mine dump), or part thereof, of which the use is deemed subject to the Mineral and Petroleum Resources Development Act, Act 28 of 2002, which will comprise of any operation or activity for the purposes of winning any mineral (as defined in the Mineral Petroleum Resources Development Act, Act 28 of 2002) on, in or under the earth, water or any residue deposit, whether by underground or open working or otherwise and includes any operation or activity incidental thereto; - 2.25. "mining property", means any property, or part thereof, that is used for mining purposes and includes any other uses subservient to mining operations, including but not limited to residential accommodation, social and health amenities, commercial and industrial use, including agricultural use; - 2.26. "multiple purposes", in relation to a property, means the use of a property for more than one purpose subject to section 9, excluding mining property; - 2.27.
+"MEC for local Government", means the member of the Executive Council of a province who is responsible for local government in that province; - 2.24. "mine", means any property (including any mine dump), or part thereof, of which the use is deemed subject to the Mineral and Petroleum Resources Development Act, Act 28 of 2002, which will comprise of any operation or activity for the purposes of winning any mineral (as defined in the Mineral Petroleum Resources Development Act, Act 28 of 2002) on, in or under the earth, water or any residue deposit, whether by underground or open working or otherwise and includes any operation or activity incidental thereto; - 2.25. "mining property", means a property used for mining operations as defined in the Mineral and Petroleum Act, 2002 (Act No. 28 of 2002). - 2.26. "multiple purposes", in relation to a property, means the use of a property for more than one purpose subject to section 9, excluding mining property; - 2.27.
 "Municipal Manager", means a person appointed in terms of section 82 of the Municipal Structures Act, 1998; - 2.28. "municipality", means the Merafong City Local Municipality; - 2.29.
 "Municipal Finance Management Act" means the Local Government: Municipal Finance Management Act, 2003 (Act No. 56 of 2003); - 2.30. "municipal valuer", or "valuer of a municipality" means a person designated as a municipal valuer in terms of section 33(1) of the Act;